truggles/EIA_Cleaned_Hourly_Electricity_Demand_Code/README.md

 Step (3) is written in the R programming language and relies on the `mice` package

+The exact environment used when cleaning and imputing the EIA data is saved in the file `package-list.txt`.
+The environment was created and managed using Conda.

 # Running the Code

  * Step (1): see the Jupyter notebook `get_eia_demand_data.ipynb`.
 You will need to acquire an API key from the EIA.
 Additional